Travel Visas and International Travel Document Requirements

 - Emergency travel documents

-The average individual simply needs their U.S. passport for their international travels.
+The average individual simply needs a U.S. passport for their international travels.
 If you have questions about the others, please refer to each of the respective providers for details.

 Additional Travel Requirements